 The MPO will provide coordination and assistance to local emergency planners to include preparedness and recovery plans for a variety of manmade and natural disasters including pandemics and other health-related emergencies.
 The MPO will work to identify and cooperate with regional governments, area agencies, and local non-profit entities interested in supporting common transportation goals.
 The MPO will use MPO STP funding to accommodate the same.

-City of Delphos Comprehensive Plan; December 2023.
+City of Delphos Comprehensive Plan; June 2025.
+Various Comprehensive Planning as needed; Ongoing

+Work with stakeholders regarding a Housing Coordination Plan; Ongoing

 Performed by LACRPC.

 Subcategory 674 FHWA/ODOT